 Carbon offsetting helps to combat global climate change.
 In many instances offsetting also provides much needed employment, health improvement, biodiversity and broad social benefits to impoverished communities.

-Since end February 2018, the Findhorn Foundation uses to PET’s Carbon Offsetting calculator, inviting Foundation guests, visitors and staff to join them in actively engaging in our Ecovillage Carbon Strategy; and other community bodies have also engaged on behalf of their members, clients and staff.
-PET welcomes all individuals and bodies (wherever you are) to participate in this tangible gift for our the planet and its children.
+Since end February 2018, the Findhorn Foundation has linked up with PET’s Carbon Offset service.
+They invite guests, visitors and staff to join in actively engaging in our communal Ecovillage Carbon Strategy; and other community bodies have also engaged on behalf of their members, clients and staff.
+PET welcomes all individuals and bodies (wherever you are) to participate1acting together for the right goals/highest good is humanity’s purpose; all the time, not only in crisis. in this tangible gift for our the planet and its children.

 What is Carbon Offsetting?